 Making Peace with Food this Christmas Season

-If you have a tumultuous relationship with food, the Christmas party season can be a minefield of potential so called 'slip ups'.
-Here are some common thinking traps, and some alternatives that you can try in order to make the most of the festive season.
+If you have a tumultuous relationship with food, the Christmas party season can be a minefield of potential so called 'slip ups'

 It’s December 5, and the party is two short weeks away.
 You want speedy weight loss, this driving you headlong into a miracle shake-diet pronto.
 In the first week, you lose three pounds and feel euphoric.
 At the party, you promptly regain the lost weight ‘the buffet was so tempting’, and then slate yourself daily in the run up till Christmas.